 NUI Galway does not have a deadline for receipt of learning agreements from incoming Erasmus students.
 This is entirely a matter for your home university, and you should ask your home university coordinator for guidance.
 Please be sure to select only courses that are available to visiting students.
 You will be required to select modules in the subject area set out in the bilateral agreement between your university and ours, and you should consult your home university coordinator if in doubt.
 Students of Languages will usually be permitted to take some courses from other subject areas within the College of Arts, according to the lists provided in the Academic Handbook.

 Your Learning Agreement should be sent directly to your NUI Galway Academic Coordinator.
-Only if you are a student from Malta, Utrecht (exception: Film Studies) or Uppsala (exception: Business, Medicine) should you send your Learning Agreement to the International Affairs Office.
+Only if you are a student from Malta, Utrecht (exception: Film Studies) or Uppsala (exception: Medicine) should you send your Learning Agreement to the International Affairs Office.
 Film Studies students from Utrecht, and Medical students from Uppsala should send their learning agreements to the relevant academic coordinators.

 Here is some information to help you in filling in the Learning Agreement: